 - When will I receive my class schedule for the first semester?

-You will receive a copy of your class schedule after meeting with an Academic Advisor during your New Student Orientation Session.
+You will receive instructions on how to access your schedule after meeting with an Academic Advisor during the Academic Advisement Session during Orientation.

-- How will I receive my schedule if I am unable to attend the New Student Orientation?
+- How will I receive my schedule if I am unable to attend the Academic Advisement Sessions during Orientation?

 - How can I Add or Drop a course from my class schedule?
 (New Students Only)

-Unlike returning students, students new to the college cannot add courses to their schedule on Web-advisor.
-So, new students are encouraged to discuss schedule changes with their Academic Advisor prior to the Last Day to Add a Course during each semester.
+Unlike returning students, students new to the college cannot add or drop courses to their schedule on WebAdvisor.
+New students are REQUIRED to discuss schedule changes with their Academic Advisor prior to the last day to Add/Drop a course during each semester.